Pensive1/FEM-qr-code-component/1_age-calculator-app/public/README-template.md

   &__unit {
     flex-shrink: 1;
   }
+}
 ```

-1. An element can be accurately positioned using `position` and `transform: translate(x% , y%)`.
+2. An element can be accurately positioned using `position` and `transform: translate(x% , y%)`.
 Using `translate` with percentage values moves the element based on its own dimensions.

 #### React

-1. 'useRef' is not only used for getting a value but for accessing DOM properties of a referenced node.
+1. **`useRef`** is not only used for getting a value but for accessing DOM properties of a referenced node.
 This was useful for field validation.
 Other than that, its great for getting a value without changing states.

-1. `onBlur` is React's equivalent of JavaScripts `onFocusOut` event.
+1. **`onBlur`** is React's equivalent of JavaScripts `onFocusOut` event.

 1. State update functions can be passed into exported functions as callbacks.
 It is then executed in the function body.

 #### TypeScript for React

 - `React.SyntheticEvent` is used to define an event type when adding an event listener.
+Other forms of event types are:
+  - `KeyboardEvent`: For key presses
+  - `FormEvent`: For use with `onInput`

 #### JavaScript